 Club Email: firstname.lastname@example.org

-II ChE, Indian Institute of Chemical Engineers is a confluence of streams of professionals from academia, research institutes and industry.
-It provides them an appropriate forum for joint endeavors through application of chemical engineering and allied sciences.
+II ChE, Indian Institute of Chemical Engineers is a confluence of streams of professionals from academia, research institutes, and industry.
+It provides them an appropriate forum for joint endeavours through application of chemical engineering and allied sciences.

 The Manipal Chapter of this institute holds a national symposium ‘Chemignite’ every year, which includes paper presentations, invited talks from experts of industry and academia, and informals.
-They have their own category in TechTatva as well.
-This club offers its members vast opportunities in the process industry and research in the field of Chemical Engineering along with organized visits to industries around Manipal for students to gain industrial experience and understand the real world concepts of the branch.
+This club offers its members vast opportunities in the process industry and research in the field of Chemical Engineering along with organised visits to industries around Manipal for students to gain industrial experience and understand the real-world concepts of the branch.